Nabcellent/chartisan/README.md

 composer require nabcellent/chartisan
 ```

-Laravel will already register the service provider to your application because laravel charts
+Laravel will already register the service provider to your application because Chartisan
 does make use of the extra laravel tag on the `composer.json` schema.

 ## Publish the configuration file